 - For many, the draw of the Etosha Heights Reserve is the chance to see some of Namibia's larger animals.
 However, with a superb split-level hide and expert guides, Safarihoek Lodge also offers some very rewarding birdwatching.

 - Safarihoek Lodge boasts a spectacular split-level hide overlooking a pumped waterhole.
 Designed by a Namibian photographer in conjunction with the lodge, it allows for superb close-up photography of the reserve's animals and birdlife.

 - See ideas for Photography holidays

 - Safarihoek Lodge offers guided walks for more adventurous guests.
 Begin with a short drive from the lodge before the fun starts as you experience a whole new way of finding and viewing Namibia’s animals big and small.

 - Property’s age restrictions

 - Families with children under the age of 12 must book a private vehicle for game-viewing activities.

 - Special activities & services

-- Additional beds can be requested in advance for families with young children.
+- An additional bed can be requested in advance for families with young children.

 - Generally recommended for children